elasticdog/tiddlywiki-docker/README.md

 ## Usage

-These images are meant to replicate the functionality of the `tiddlywiki` CLI executable, but running in Docker.
+These Docker images are meant to replicate the functionality of the `tiddlywiki` CLI executable.
 As a sanity check, you can expect the following command to display the version number of TiddlyWiki:

     docker run -it --rm elasticdog/tiddlywiki --version